ibexa/documentation-developer/docs/release_notes/ez_platform_v2.4.md

 ![Administrator User list of all Drafts](2.4_drafts_admin_user.png "Administrator User list of all Drafts")

-See [Reviewing a draft](https://doc.ibexa.co/projects/userguide/en/2.5/publishing/flex_workflow/#reviewing-a-draft) for more information.
+For more information, see [Reviewing a draft](https://doc.ibexa.co/projects/userguide/en/2.5/publishing/flex_workflow/#reviewing-a-draft).

 ### Subtree search filter

 A new filter enables you to filter search results by Subtree.

-See [Simplified Filtered search](https://doc.ibexa.co/projects/userguide/en/2.5/search/#simplified-filtered-search) for more information.
+For more information, see [Simplified Filtered search](https://doc.ibexa.co/projects/userguide/en/2.5/search/#simplified-filtered-search).

 ### Sub-items limit